MicrosoftEdge/magic-mirror-demo/README.md

 The client side implements Windows API ([mediaCapture](https://msdn.microsoft.com/en-us/library/windows/apps/windows.media.capture.aspx)) to detect faces from the devices camera, and the [Microsoft's Cognitive Services Face API](https://www.projectoxford.ai/face) service to match Faces to profiles.

 Since a mirror device doesn't generally receive input from a keyboard and mouse, our web app provides a view that allows users to personalize the experience.
-When a registered user is recognized by the mirror, the

 ##Building Materials